[6 MIN READ]

 More efficient and timely care

-The STOC is currently located on the Swedish First Hill campus.
-However, we’re looking to build a new, 19,000 square-foot space in the Georgetown neighborhood that will allow for a larger group of key caregivers to collaborate and use the STOC data to improve care.
-It will include dozens of nurses, care managers, surgical services navigators, staffing specialists, and clinical expediters from multiple disciplines who will join with Swedish doctors and caregivers at our hospitals as well as outside referring facilities.
+The STOC was initially located on the Swedish First Hill campus, but late this summer the STOC moved to a new, 19,000-square-foot space in the Georgetown neighborhood.
+This will allow a larger group of key caregivers to collaborate and use the STOC data to improve care.
+The facility will include dozens of nurses, care managers, surgical services navigators, staffing specialists and clinical expediters from multiple disciplines who will join with Swedish doctors and caregivers at our hospitals as well as outside referring facilities.
 The goal will be to improve the efficiency and quality of the care we provide with a focus on our patients having the best experiences possible in what often are stressful moments.

-With the coordination (of STOC), patients may be able to be discharged sooner and be set up for greater success when they get home.
+With the coordination (of STOC), patients may be able to be discharged sooner and be set up for a successful recovery when they get home.

-Caregivers at the Swedish STOC will easily manage tasks usually done at our hospitals, such as assisting in admissions and discharges, coordinating care, and monitoring and resolving barriers.
+Caregivers at the Swedish STOC will easily manage tasks usually done at our hospitals, such as assisting in admissions and discharges, coordinating care and monitoring and resolving barriers.
 Nurses and care coordinators will also be able to collaborate with the bedside teams on care plans for patients with more complex care needs.
-With this coordination, patients may be able to be discharged sooner and be set up for greater success when they get home.
+With this coordination, patients may be able to be discharged sooner and be set up for a successful recovery when they get home.

 The STOC also allows Swedish to provide better care for those experiencing a behavioral health crisis.
 As community-based and hospital resources have become scarcer, our community members who are experiencing a behavioral health crisis have struggled to get appropriate, timely care.
 The STOC uses data in coordination with our patient navigators, inpatient units and community partners to ensure our behavioral health patients have quick access to the care they deserve.

-“No one should have to wait for care,” says Kristy Carrington, chief nursing officer.
-“The STOC will eliminate duplication of work and processes and improve coordination so patients get the care they need when they need it.”
+“No one should have to wait for care,” says Kristy Carrington, Providence Swedish's interim North Puget Sound chief executive.
+“The STOC will eliminate duplication of work and processes and improve coordination, so patients get the care they need when they need it.”

 The same technology at the STOC is also being used at Johns Hopkins University.
 Within four years of rolling out the GE Tiles, Johns Hopkins saw: